ZenfoxLabs/Autonomous-Worlds-Labs/README.md

-# Infinity Worlds Introduction - Lite Edition
+#Infinity Autonomous Worlds - Lite Edition

 ## Background

-**Infinity World** is a new concept compared with blockchain or decentralized applications, aiming to provide a consistent protocol for emerging innovation.
+**Infinity Autonomous Worlds** is a new concept compared with blockchain or decentralized applications, aiming to provide a consistent protocol for emerging innovation.

 Etherum foundation has proposed a related wording to describe the momentum, named as